mikf/gallery-dl/README.rst

 ==========

 *gallery-dl* is a small command-line tool to download images and entire image galleries from several image hosting platforms.
+It requires Python 3.3+ to run and works on Unix-like systems as well as Windows.

 Installation